 3 Ways to Relax and Find Perspective

-Journalist and child advocacy expert, Richard Louv argues that there is a divide between children and the outdoors.
+Journalist and child advocacy expert, Richard Louv argues that there is an unhealthy divide between children and the outdoors.
 With his critical acclaimed books, Last Child in the Woods, Nature Principal, and Vitamin N, he helped launch an international movement to connect children and their families to nature.

-The author directly links the lack of nature in the lives of today's wired generation—he calls it "nature-deficit"—to some of the most disturbing childhood trends, such as the rises in obesity, attention disorders, and depression.
+The author directly links the lack of nature in the lives of today's wired generation—he calls "nature-deficit"—to some of the most disturbing childhood trends, such as the rises in obesity, attention disorders, and depression.